-Opossum control and removal is extremely tricky and challenging, thanks to a combination of unspecialized biology, an adaptable diet, and their reproductive habits, which make them wildly efficient colonizers and survivors in Canada’s erratic climate.
+Getting rid of possums is extremely tricky and challenging, thanks to possum information facts like their unspecialized biology, an adaptable diet, and their reproductive habits, which make them wildly efficient colonizers and survivors in Canada’s erratic climate.

 Didelphis virginiana (North American opossum)

 The most fascinating trait opossums share is their robust & hardy immune system.
 Opossums have partial-to-total immunity from the venoms of rattlesnakes, cottonmouths, and other pit vipers.
 They’re unlikely to carry any disease for this reason, too; about one in 800 opossums carry the rabies virus, for example.

 Other possum information facts include: Opossums are opportunistic omnivores, surviving on a combination of meat and vegetation in their diets.
 This suits their diverse habitats well – For some, a semi-aquatic setting is the perfect opossum habitat, while others are adept for life on the ground.

 Similar to a free-loading friend sleeping on your couch, once an opossum settles in and gets comfortable, they’re stubborn to remove.